gsmx64/cf-jsbackend-blog/README.md

-# 📝 Blog project for Bootcamp JavaScript in Backend and Bootcamp of React (CodigoFacilito.com)
+# 📝 Blog project for the Bootcamp JavaScript in Backend and the Bootcamp of React (CodigoFacilito.com)

 ### Backend ![Version](https://img.shields.io/badge/v0.0.1-alpha_(backend)-blue)